 Knowing how to write a nonfiction book may make you feel vulnerable if you are including personal experiences.
 However, this will help your readers trust you and relate to you.
 So, as much as you can, include these.

 Make your first draft seem like you are advising a friend who has come to seek advice to resolve a problem.
-This approach makes it easier for you to write it and it also makes the book fun for the reader.
+This approach makes it easier for you to write it and it also makes the book fun and easy to understand for the reader.

 The most challenging part of learning how to write a nonfiction book is holding yourself accountable.
 Your book can get started and you could get as far as your first draft but never finish it.

-Consequently, it will not answer the questions or solve the problems that you have targeted it at.
+Consequently, it will not answer the questions or solve the problems that you wanted to tackle.
 It cannot do any of these from your personal computer.

 Your book needs to get to the reader to be able to help them.
 It can only get to the reader if you finish it.
 Now that you are on your first draft, you will find that you will be much more prone to distraction and procrastination.